alexander-naumov/pam-accesscontrol/README.rst

 =========================================
  pam-accesscontrol
 =========================================
-PAM-ACCESSCONTROL is writen in python3 and uses PAM to control access to host via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
-It makes it possible to manages access for some group of users or, for example, depend on configuration can notify/ask you (by using PyQt5 notification window) for each new incoming SSH connection.
+PAM-ACCESSCONTROL is a am-module writen in python3 for control access to host via SSH, sddm, slim, kdm, lightdm, xdm and tty/login(1).
+It makes it possible to manages access for some group of users or, for example, depend on configuration can notify/ask you (by using PyQt5 notification window) about establisching each new incoming SSH connection.

 .. image:: https://de.opensuse.org/images/7/77/Paket-Download-Icon.png
    :target: https://software.opensuse.org//download.html?project=home%3AAlexander_Naumov%3Apam-accesscontrol&package=pam-accesscontrol